top of page

 Additional Data Blocks

-As you can see these plans are quite expensive, more than the average cruiser would be willing to pay for that amount of data.
+As you can see these plans are quite expensive, more than the average cruiser would be willing to pay.
 Personally we've chosen to stay on the Roam plan and pay-per-GB for offshore data.

 FAQ for having Starlink on a boat